trigaten/Learn_Prompting/docs/basics/prompting.md

 - Use ChatGPT to summarize text and solve a math problem
 :::

-In the previous chapter, we discussed AI and how humans can instruct AIs to perform tasks.
+In the previous module, we discussed AI and how humans can instruct AIs to perform tasks.
 Using a prompt to instruct an AI to do a task is called prompting(@shin2020autoprompt).
 We will explore prompting with [ChatGPT](http://chat.openai.com)[^a], a very popular Large Language Model (%%LLM|LLM%%), that can understand and write text.
 It was developed by OpenAI, and is currently the easiest Gen AI to work with.
 It is also completely free to use.

 ## Set up ChatGPT